adamUCDCS/Risk-Domination/README.md

 # Risk-Domination
-A two game where player tries to dominate the world by defeating enemies
+A two player game where player tries to dominate the world by defeating enemies